How to Get the Look of Reclaimed Timber or Aged Wood

-How to get the look of reclaimed timber or aged wood
+Below is an easy way to get the look of reclaimed timber or aged wood when using ordinary pine for a project.

 Not everyone is able to find reclaimed timber but wants the look of reclaimed timber furniture.
 I discovered a way to make ordinary laminated pine shelving look like the reclaimed timber furniture you find in many home decor stores.
 The trick is to use Woodoc Gel Stain and some common household products to age new timber and make it look authentic.